kelvinatorHK/ns-aws-utils/README.md

 for an hour and stored indefinately in Dynmo.
 The strings can be expired in Dynamo with a manual HTTP call.

+**Note:** A property named awsBase needs to be set in the calling project set to the AWS base URL to call the Localization service. ex. https://devapi.cloud.nuskin.com

 **Parameters**

 -   stringInfos: array of stringInfo structures.